CNN-17/sikapa.github.io/README.md

-This file is basically about some the passion area of devops or IT I like.
+This file is basically about some of the areas I love in Tech.